mcevoypeter/2020-aut-cs340lx/labs/19-eraser/README.md

 The previous Eraser is pretty useless.
 Let us at least track if a second thread is touching memory before giving an error!
-We'll use the shared exclusive state for this.
-When a thread touches memory `addr` in a the `SH_VIRGIN` state:
+We'll use the shared exclusive state as described in the paper for this.

+When a thread T1 touches word `w` in a the `SH_VIRGIN` state:
    1. Transition to `SH_EXCLUSIVE`.
 (I misspelled as `SH_EXLUSIVE` initially --- oy.)
-   2. Store the current thread id in the state.
+   2. Store the current thread id in the associated state.
-   3. For subsequent accesses by the same thread, stay in `SH_EXCLUSIVE`.
+   3. For subsequent accesses by the same thread T1, stay in `SH_EXCLUSIVE`.
    4. For subsequent accesses by a different thread T2, transition to the `SH_SHARED_MOD` state and initialize the variable's lockset to T2's lockset.
    5. If the lockset in `SH_SHARED_MOD` becomes empty (even on the initial